Caverns4/Custom-Game-Models/README.md

 # Custom-Game-Models

+NOTE: This OOT/MM repo is depricated.
+Go to https://github.com/Caverns4/OOT-Models for the up-to-date models.

 Custom objects I make for various games.
 Unless otherwise noted in an individual folder, all models posted here and the depicted here are Copyrighted to Ikey Ilex/Caverns4.